 Most college-aged students are still trying to decide on their ideal career when they begin their undergraduate education.
 One may settle on a major and degree path early on, but students mature in their ideals and goals, and what once was right for someone may not be right a few years later.
 This is perfectly natural in life, although some feel chained to a chosen career forever.
 This doesn’t have to be the case at all.
 Nearly all Masters programmes accept applicants with degrees from different fields as long as the degrees were conveyed by an accredited school, and even then, it is up to the school admission policies.

-Now that you know it is possible to get that Masters degree in a different area of study, your very first step needs to be to check the admissions requirements at the school(s) you are considering.
+Now that you know a Masters degree career change is genuinely possible, your very first step needs to be to check the admissions requirements at the school(s) you are considering.
 Most university websites have this essential information in a checklist format for you, but, if not, reach out to the school personally.
 There are always admissions counsellors who can advise you on your qualifications and suggest the best path for you.

 If the school(s) you are considering require a standardised test for admission, the most common one accepted is the Graduate Record Examination (GRE).
 This is a general-knowledge course that gauges your overall preparedness when it comes to post-graduate study.